Huang Xiaoyun

-Huang Xiaoyun (黄霄云; born 22 December 1998), also known as Ghost Huang, is a Chinese singer and actress of Bouyei ethnicity.
+Huang Xiaoyun (黄霄雲; born 22 December 1998), also known as Ghost Huang, is a Chinese singer and actress of Bouyei ethnicity.
 She first gained recognition in the Chinese television talent show The Voice of China 4 in 2015 and later on in 2020, when she was a competitor on Hunan TV's Singer 2020.

 Huang Xiaoyun is known for her vocals and wide vocal range, as well as her viral performance of "Upwards to the Moon" (左手指月) on Sound of My Dream.
 The performance gained over 10 million views on YouTube.

 Early life

 On 22 December 1998, Huang Xiaoyun was born in Longping Town, Luodian County, Qiannan Buyei and Miao Autonomous Prefecture, Guizhou, China.
 Her parents discovered that she was able to accurately hum the tune of music being played when she was 6 months old and her father taught her how to play the drums when she was 2.
 Soon afterwards, she participated as a drummer in a band organised by her parents, known as "Le Wanjia".
 After that, she studied how to play the piano and guzheng.
 In the following years, she participated in local singing competitions every year and achieved positive results.
 When she was in the third year of middle school, she went to Guiyang every weekend to learn bel canto, to pass the entrance exam for the high school affiliated to the Central Conservatory of Music.
 In September she was admitted with satisfactory results and continued to study bel canto.